-25. The Debtors provide the following explanation of the Third-Party Release mechanics in their Procedures Motion:
+31. The Debtors provided the following explanation of the Third-Party Release mechanics in their Procedures Motion:

-[C]reditors that elect not to consent to the Third-Party Releases may opt out of the Third-Party Releases by either, (a) to the extent eligible to vote on the Combined

-DS and Plan, checking a box on a timely and properly submitted Ballot, (b) to the extent ineligible to vote on the Combined DS and Plan, checking a box on a timely and properly submitted Opt-Out Form, or (c) timely and properly filing an objection to the Third-Party Releases.
+[C]reditors that elect not to consent to the Third-Party Releases may opt out of the Third-Party Releases by either, (a) to the extent eligible to vote on the Combined DS and Plan, checking a box on a timely and properly submitted Ballot, (b) to the extent ineligible to vote on the Combined DS and Plan, checking a box on a timely and properly submitted Opt-Out Form, or (c) timely and properly filing an objection to the Third-Party Releases.
 If a creditor (w) timely and properly votes to accept or reject the Combined DS and Plan but does not check the opt-out box on the Ballot, (x) abstains from voting on the Combined DS and Plan and does not check the opt-out box on a timely and properly submitted Ballot, (y) fails to timely and properly submit an Opt-Out Form with the opt-out box checked, or (z) fails to timely and properly file an objection, such creditor would be deemed to have consented to the Third-Party Releases.

 D.I.
-499, $\P$ 24 (emphasis added).
+499, ¶ 24 (emphasis added).

-26. Thus, the Plan will require tens (if not hundreds) of thousands of creditors and equity interest holders to affirmatively opt out of the Third-Party Release, and "deems" them and their "Related Parties" - who have no mechanism to opt out - to have consented to the Third-Party Release.
-4 Many of these prospective Releasing Parties may not even be known to the Debtors or the Released Parties and may not have any notice or knowledge of these Chapter 11 Cases and the Plan that purports to extinguish their rights.
-Moreover, the Debtors will not be serving the Related Parties with Opt-Out Forms, the Combined Hearing Notice or the Combined Disclosure Statement and Plan.
-Therefore, it appears that the only way for such Related Parties to avoid being "deemed to have consented" to the Third-Party Release is to discover these Chapter 11 Cases, the
+32. Thus, the Combined Plan will require tens (if not hundreds) of thousands of creditors and equity interest holders to affirmatively opt out of the Third-Party Release, and "deems" them and their "Related Parties" - who have no mechanism to opt out - to have consented to the Third-Party Release.
+5 Many of these prospective Releasing Parties are not known